-interactive software, ipads, projector
+interactive software, tablets, monitors, projector

 Monsters of the Machine exhibition, 18 November 2016 – August 2017 Laboral Art Center Asturias Spain